xuyuji9000/ansible-playground/README.md

-This project is am ansible learning project.
+This project is used to learn the basics of ansible.